nypl-openaudio/start-here/README.md

 Every team will present their project at the end of Day 2.
 As [described above](#new-to-git-or-github), every project will have its own repository.

-- **Make sure your project includes a README**: select “Initialize this repository with a README” when creating the repository and then [edit the file](https://help.github.com/articles/editing-files-in-your-repository) or just [add a `README.md` file later](https://help.github.com/articles/adding-a-file-to-a-repository) (it is just a regular text file with the `.md` file extension).
+- **Make sure your project includes a README**: select “Initialize this repository with a README” when creating the repository and then [edit the file](https://help.github.com/articles/editing-files-in-your-repository) or just [add a `README.md` file later](https://help.github.com/articles/adding-a-file-to-a-repository) (it is just a regular text file with the `.md` file extension instead of `.txt`).
 - Add this information to your README: project name, team members, project description, and links to all external assets (those outside of the repository).
 Make sure to take advantage of [Github's text formatting toolbar](https://help.github.com/articles/about-writing-and-formatting-on-github/).

 During the final shareout you will use this repository and README as launchpad for your presentation.
 All projects will be presented from the same computer which will be connected to the projector so make sure to have all the necessary links in there!